Funding your Freedom Wheels bike through the NDIS

 What does this mean?
 If your goal is for you or your child to “ride a bike”, the NDIS may not fund this because it does not relate to increased participation in the community or in social activities.
 Your goals need to include the activities you or your child will be able to access if they have a bike, for instance, riding with friends and family in the park, or participating in school or community sports events.

 An example of a goal might be: The goal for my child is to develop greater social networks and have greater inclusion in the community by participating in activities such as cycling with friends and family.
 To achieve this goal, my child needs a Freedom Wheels bike.

 Tips for accessing equipment through the NDIS

 - Make a list of all your current equipment and assistive technology.

 - Make a list of the equipment you need but don’t have and get quotes.

 - Write down how much it costs to maintain and service this equipment.

-- Your state’s TAD or Solve will provide you with a quote and supporting letter when requesting funding for Freedom Wheels.
+- Solve -TAD will provide you with a quote and a frequent asked questions sheet when requesting funding for Freedom Wheels.

 “I have funding in my NDIS plan!
 Now what?”

 Have a trial with our Occupational Therapist who will prescribe custom supports for you/your child.